 Planning Your Big Lap — How Long Do You Need?

 Highway 1 offers flexibility that no other road trip in the world can match.
 You can drive a single section in a long weekend, or spend over a year doing the complete Big Lap.
+Most travellers actually cover 25,000-30,000km in total once detours and side trips are factored in.
 Here's how to calibrate your timeline:

 | Trip Type | Distance | Duration | Best For | Budget (per person) |